 What Do You Need to Do Now?

-You want to start reviewing any of your fixed asset additions after September 27, 2017.
+You want to start reviewing any of your recent fixed asset addition.
 You want to double-check to see if the business asset additions were under a written binding contract before the September 27, 2018 IRS regulation.
 You may also want to go over with a tax attorney the eligibility requirements based on what you bought and its specified type and use.

 A tax attorney can review your assets to determine if they were placed in service in the time frame allowed for maximizing your bonus depreciation.
 If they were, it should be reflected in your business depreciation schedules.
 An expert legal tax professional can also determine whether any of your partnership investments can meet the level rules for bonus depreciation deduction under the criteria defined in Section 743(b).